 Running, especially endurance events like the marathon, are not only physical challenges, they are mental ones too.

 I know this is a slightly ridiculous example, so let’s pretend I made it up and it’s not something I’ve actually done.
 Totally hypothetically, let’s say you get cut off (by all evidence, unintentionally) by another runner at an aid station.
 It’s the slightest slight imaginable, and it didn’t impact your race performance in the slightest.

 Are you going to get over it and move on?
 After all, it didn’t impact your race at all.

 Or are your going to spend the next 10 miles fuming to yourself about how rude and unobservant runners are, how that horrible wrong shouldn’t have happened to you, and coming up with the perfect snide comment you should have said to the terrible human being who was terrible enough to cut you off?

 OK, I’ll be honest, I didn’t make that example up.
-I’ve been known (at my weaker moments) to dwell on the smallest things while running.
-I often find myself repeating this saying to myself: did you really have a bad day (or bad run, in this case), or did you have a bad 10-minutes that you milked for the whole day?
+I’ve been known (in my weaker moments) to dwell on the smallest things while running.
+I often find myself repeating this saying to myself: did I really have a bad day (or bad run, in this case), or did I have a bad 10-minutes that I milked for the whole day?

 What you think about during your run, and whether those thoughts are positive or negative is entirely within your control.